Yorkshire Ridings Society: History

 The Yorkshire Ridings Society was founded in 1974 in response to the Local Government Act 1972, which it saw, alongside subsequent local government reform, as a threat to Yorkshire's identity.
 Colin Holt, a founder member, was the long-time chairman of the group until his death in April 2006.
 The Chairman of 2009 was Councillor Chris Abbott, who died on 8 January 2017.

 The group has promoted Yorkshire Day annually on 1 August since 1975 to raise awareness of its cause.
 The group dates the founding of the county of Yorkshire to 875 AD.

-Associated groups include the Saddleworth White Rose Society, which handles Saddleworth (historically in the West Riding, but part of the Metropolitan Borough of Oldham of Greater Manchester since 1974), and Unite Craven, who are concerned with the western part of Craven (including Barnoldswick, Earby and the former Bowland Rural District) which was made part of the non-metropolitan county of Lancashire in 1974.
+Associated groups include the Saddleworth White Rose Society, which handles Saddleworth (historically in the West Riding, but since 1974 part of Oldham, Greater Manchester), and Unite Craven, who are concerned with the western part of Craven (including Barnoldswick, Earby and the former Bowland Rural District) which was made part of the non-metropolitan county of Lancashire in 1974.